July 3, 2020

 Marie was deeply loved by her family and community and will be greatly missed.

-A Private Family Memorial Mass of Christian Burial will take place on Friday, July 17, 2020 at 11:30 AM at St. Peter Catholic Church in Delano, Minnesota.
-Inurnment will follow at the Calvary Cemetery in Delano, followed by a luncheon at B’s on the River in Watertown.
+A Private Family Memorial Mass of Christian Burial took place on Friday, July 17, 2020 at 11:30 AM at St. Peter Catholic Church in Delano, Minnesota.
+Inurnment took place in the Calvary Cemetery in Delano, followed by a luncheon at B’s on the River in Watertown.

 In lieu of flowers, memorials are preferred.